At Supermood, participants' privacy is a cardinal value. That's why all our surveys are confidential!

 - the objectives of your surveys

 - the measures put in place to preserve their confidentiality

 To allow everyone to answer confidentially, Supermood hides the results of teams with less than 5 survey answers.

-Make sure you create teams with more than 5 people on the platform.
+Make sure you create teams of more than 5 people on the platform.
 To do this, each attribute value has to be common to at least 5 coworkers.

 Comments & Confidentiality

 We know that comments are sensitive data because they can more easily make people identifiable.
-To do this, we support respondents, administrators, and managers to ensure the confidentiality of each respondent.
+To do this, we support employees, administrators, and managers to ensure the confidentiality of each participant.

 - Respondents are informed that their answers will be read as such (not modified by the platform).